awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Required: No

 **parameters**
-`parameters` is a structure that contains one or more parameters to execute when processing the document\.
+`parameters` is a structure that contains one or more parameters to run when processing the document\.
 You can specify parameters at runtime, in a document, or by using Systems Manager Parameter Store\.
 For more information, see [AWS Systems Manager Parameter Store](systems-manager-paramstore.md)\.
 Type: Structure
 The `parameters` structure accepts the following fields and values:
 + `type`: \(Required\) Allowed values include the following: `String`, `StringList`, `Boolean`, `Integer`, `MapList`, and `StringMap`\.
 To view examples of each type, see [`type` Examples](#top-level-properties-type) in the next section\.